Frequently Asked Questions

 If you like meat and also care about animals, you are in good company!
 Current norms can make it difficult to leave animal meat behind on one’s own.
 Pro-Animal Future strives to transform this individual burden into a group effort.
 That is, rather than asking individuals to make a big change all at once, we believe change can happen when we all come together to take steps as a city or as a nation.
 People have literally signed our petition while eating a cheeseburger or pepperoni pizza!
 Whatever you eat, if you envision a more peaceful future and recognize the need for our society to transition away from factory farms and slaughterhouses, then we warmly invite you to support our cause.

 Think of it this way.
-Even if you drive a car, you can support efforts to help our environment.
+Even if you drive a car, you can support efforts to help the environment.
 Similarly, meat eaters are vital in supporting the animal rights movement.
 In fact, research has shown that those who still eat meat are among the most persuasive pro-animal messengers.
 They’re living proof that we don’t have to model perfection in order to passionately support a better future for our fellow earthlings.
 None of us are hypocrites, but simply human with a lot on our plates.

-We of course encourage people to boycott slaughterhouses by leaving meat and dairy products behind.
+We do encourage people to boycott slaughterhouses by leaving meat and dairy products behind.
 But if that transition seems daunting right now, it won’t in the coming decades as we replace our antiquated food system with something more just, sustainable, and accessible.
 Note that the proposed ban on slaughterhouses will not affect the sale of animal products or cause any drastic changes.
 Instead, it will help to accelerate a gradual transition—one that is already underway in the rise of plant-based options and consumer trends towards flexitarianism.

 Denver citizens won’t be giving up meat just yet.
 What we will be doing is proclaiming to the world, “Denver stands with animals.
 Denver stands for a better future that protects them.”